Originally posted: 5/04/2020

 I’m not a scholar, but the Hebrew word David used, refers to, guess what?
 Writing.

 “3791. כְּתָב keṯāḇ: A masculine noun referring to a script, writing.
 It indicates the process of writing or the symbols used to write.”
 Strong’s Exhaustive Concordance

-So in taking His Word literally, I tend to believe David was speaking of actual inscribed text he both read and believed was the inspired Word of God; written either by a prophet who wrote as directed by the Lord, or written by the very hand of God.
+So in taking His Word literally, I tend to believe David was speaking of actual inscribed text he both read and believed to be the inspired Word of God; written either by a prophet who wrote as directed by the Lord, or written by the very hand of God.

 Therefore, I am led to believe the best way we can respond to His Pleasure in His Sovereign Choosing, is to study His Word; that we would grow in our own understanding of Who He is, what He has said and all the details of His pattern for our lives.

-- That we would grow to understand the Pleasure of His will:
+- That we would grow to understand His Pleasure in His Sovereign Choosing, proclaimed in His will:

 - having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will, (Ephesians 1:5).

-- That we would grow to understand the Pleasure of His grace:
+- That we would grow to understand His Pleasure in His Sovereign Choosing, proclaimed by His grace:

 - For the Lord takes pleasure in His people;